carriecarter/to-done/LAB.md

 * Has local `state.editing` which defaults to true
 * Has a button to switch to edit mode
 * Conditionally displays either the NoteDisplay or NoteForm based on value of `state.editing`
-* should display a delete button
+* BONUS: should display a delete button
     * `onDelete` the note id should be passed to be removed
 * Test:
     * Snapshot display mode